- Aa +

 Part 4: Securing Homes and Ensuring Rights: Addressing Housing Challenges for Adults 65+ with Psychiatric Disabilities

-Participants will gain understanding of housing options for seniors with mental health disabilities, explore potential funding sources, and learn about tenant rights and responsibilities.
+Participants will gain understanding of housing options for seniors with mental health disabilities and learn about tenant rights and responsibilities.

 Moderated by PWDF with opportunities to ask questions and participate in open, public discussion.